wissamkontar/wissamkontar.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Civil and Environmental Engineering, University of Wisconsin Madison, 2019-2022
+* Ph.D. in Civil and Environmental Engineering, University of Wisconsin Madison, USA, 2019-2022
-* B.S. in Civil and Environmental Engineering, American University of Beirut, 2014-2018
+* B.Eng. in Civil and Environmental Engineering, American University of Beirut, Lebanon, 2014-2018